circle-ops-ci/sofa_mock_server_java/README.md

 <a name="query-pool-address-of-deposit-wallet"></a>
 ## Query pool address of deposit wallet

-Get pool address of a deposit wallet.
+Get the pool address of a deposit wallet.
+The pool address has different functionality in different cryptocurrency.
+> In BTC/ETH/BCH/LTC, the cryptocurrency in the pool address will be used to pay for token transfer(Ex.
+ERC20, USDT-Omni).
+>
+> In EOS/XRP/XLM/BNB, the pool address is the user’s deposit address, and all user will be distinguished by memo/tag field.

 **GET** /v1/sofa/wallets/`WALLET_ID`/pooladdress